OceanographyforEveryone/OpenCTD/Software/README.md

 software, which is used to process data files copied from the OpenCTD to another device (such as a personal computer) for analysis.

+### Support Notes

+Users may encounter the following issue: ["Code doesn't compile due to problem in RTCLib.
+Happens for both OpenCTD_mo.ino and RTC_Reset.ino"](https://github.com/OceanographyforEveryone/OpenCTD/issues/37) which can be solved by installing the library [Adafruit_BusIO](https://www.arduino.cc/reference/en/libraries/adafruit-busio/)

 ### Firmware

 The OpenCTD is controlled by an [Adalogger Feather